Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Additional Experiments and Visualization

 \parsection{Shape encoding} Our latent posing transformer manipulates the latent representation of an input 3D shape, which is encoded by a shape VAE.
 A VAE typically encodes a shape into a distribution characterized by mean and variance vectors, from which the final shape latents are sampled.
 Our model utilizes both the mean and variance vectors to represent the shape.
 We ablate this design by using only the mean vectors (\ie, zero variance) or the sampled latents.
 We find that neither variant provides a sufficiently rich representation for effective pose transformation.
 Both alternatives often result in fragmented mesh surfaces, and in some cases, the marching cubes algorithm even fails to extract a valid mesh from their decoded SDFs.

-\parsection{Adaptive completion} Our finetuning approach with 128 adaptive tokens effectively addresses the challenge of generating newly exposed structures.
-Direct full finetuning using a geometry-space SDF loss leads to a collapse in performance, suffering from the transformation path ambiguity issue discussed in \cref{sec:training} of the main paper.
-Meanwhile, finetuning using a latent loss without new tokens forces the original shape tokens to represent more geometric areas, an ill-posed setting with marginal improvement.
-We also observe that using fewer tokens (\eg, 64) provides insufficient capacity to capture all necessary details.
-Conversely, increasing the number of tokens to 256 offers no significant benefit and sometimes introduces minor floating artifacts.
+\parsection{Adaptive completion} Our finetuning approach with adaptive completion effectively addresses the challenge of generating newly exposed structures.
+Without the newly introduced adaptive completion shape latents, direct full finetuning using a geometry-space SDF loss leads to a collapse in performance, suffering from the transformation path ambiguity issue discussed in \cref{sec:training} of the main paper.
+Meanwhile, finetuning using a latent loss without new latents forces the original shape latents to represent more geometric areas, an ill-posed setting that yields only marginal improvements.
 Furthermore, injecting the adaptive tokens after the posing transformer (``post-transformer'') is more effective than injecting them before (``pre-transformer'').
-This is intuitive because the information required for the missing structures can be more accurately identified and defined after the pose transformation has been applied.
+This is intuitive because the context required to synthesize the missing structures can be more accurately localized after the pose transformation has been applied.